-Another passage is 1 John 1:9, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
+Another helpful passage is 1 John 1:9, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 What an incredible promise!
-God forgives His children when they sin if only they come to Him and in an attitude of repentance and ask to be forgiven.
-God’s grace is so great that it can cleanse the sinner from his sin so that he becomes a child of God.
-Even when we stumble, we can be forgiven still.
+God cleanses His children of their sin.
+All we must do is come to Him and confess our sins to Him.
+We will stumble in this world, but in Christ we can always find cleansing.

-At the same time, it must be noted that it is not biblical for a person to sin habitually and continually as a lifestyle and still be a believer (1 John 3:8–9).
-This is why Paul admonishes us to “examine yourselves to see whether you are in the faith; test yourselves.
+At the same time, we should note that a believer will not pursue a lifestyle of habitual and continual sin (1 John 3:8–9).
+Paul admonishes, “Examine yourselves to see whether you are in the faith; test yourselves.
 Do you not realize that Christ Jesus is in you—unless, of course, you fail the test?”
 (2 Corinthians 13:5).
-As Christians, we do stumble, but we do not live a lifestyle of continual, unrepentant sin.
+As Christians, we do stumble, but we do not live a lifestyle of continued, unrepentant sin.
 All of us have weaknesses and can fall into sin, even if we don’t want to.
 Even the apostle Paul did what he didn’t want to do because of the sin at work in his body (Romans 7:15).
-Like Paul, the response of the believer is to hate the sin, repent of it and ask for divine grace to overcome it (Romans 7:24–25).
-Although we need not fall because of God’s sufficient grace, sometimes we do because we rely upon our insufficient strength.
-When our faith grows weak and, like Peter, we deny our Lord in word or in life, even then there is still a chance to repent and be forgiven of our sin.
+Like Paul, the response of the believer is to hate the sin, repent of it, and ask for divine grace to overcome it (Romans 7:24–25).
+When our faith grows weak and, like Peter, we deny our Lord in word or in deed, even then there is a chance to repent and be forgiven of our sin.

-Another one of Satan’s tricks is to get us to think that there is no hope, that there is no possibility that we can be forgiven, healed, and restored.
-He will try to get us to feel consumed and trapped by guilt so that we do not feel worthy of God’s forgiveness any longer.
+Satan would have us think that there is no hope, that there is no possibility that we can be forgiven, healed, and restored.
+He will try to get us to feel trapped by guilt so that we do not feel worthy of God’s forgiveness any longer.
 But since when were we ever worthy of God’s grace?
-God loved us, forgave us and chose us to be in Christ before the foundation of the world (Ephesians 1:4–6), not because of anything we did, but “in order that we, who were the first to hope in Christ, might be for the praise of his glory” (Ephesians 1:12).
-We must always keep in mind that there is no place we can go that God’s grace cannot reach, and there is no depth to which we can sink that God is no longer able to pull us out.
-His grace is greater than all of our sin.
+Grace is, by definition, extended to the unworthy.
+God loved us and chose us to be in Christ before the foundation of the world (Ephesians 1:4–6), not because of anything we did, but “in order that we, who were the first to hope in Christ, might be for the praise of his glory” (Ephesians 1:12).
+There is no place we can go that God’s grace cannot reach, and there is no depth to which we can sink that God is no longer able to pull us out.
+His grace is greater than all our sin.
 Whether we are just starting to wander off course or we are already sinking and drowning in our sin, grace can be received.

 Grace is a gift from God (Ephesians 2:8).
 When we sin, the Spirit will convict us of sin such that a godly sorrow will result (2 Corinthians 7:10–11).
 He will not condemn our souls as if there is no hope, for there is no longer any condemnation for those who are in Christ Jesus (Romans 8:1).
 The Spirit’s conviction within us is a movement of love and grace.
-Grace is not an excuse to sin (Romans 6:1–2), and it dare not be abused, meaning that sin must be called “sin,” and it cannot be treated as if it is harmless or inoffensive.
-Unrepentant believers need to be lovingly confronted and guided to freedom, and unbelievers need to be told that they need to repent.
+Grace is not an excuse to sin (Romans 6:1–2), and it dare not be abused.
+Sin must be faced honestly; it must be called “sin,” and it cannot be treated as if it were harmless or inoffensive.
+Unrepentant believers need to be lovingly confronted and guided to freedom, and unbelievers need to be told of their need to repent.
 Yet let us also emphasize the remedy, for we have been given grace upon grace (John 1:16).
 Grace is how we live, how we are saved, how we are sanctified, and how we will be kept and glorified.
 Let us receive grace when we sin by repenting and confessing our sin to God.
 Why live a sinful life when Christ offers to make us whole and right in the eyes of God?